Hikita surjectivity for $\mathcal N /// T$: Introduction

 Certain conical symplectic singularities $X$ are expected to have a \emph{symplectic dual} $X^!$ which satisfies many striking properties.
 Although there is no formal definition, nor a systematic procedure to find the dual, in many cases there is a consensus on what the dual ought to be.
 Examples of symplectic dual pairs include nilpotent orbits in $\fraksl_n$ and Slodowy slices through conjugate orbits, hypertoric varieties and their Gale duals, and Nakajima quiver varieties and BFN Coulomb branches.

 Symplectic duality is expected to interchange seemingly unrelated invariants.
 For example, if $X$ has a symplectic resolution $\widetilde X\to X$, the Hikita conjecture predicts that the cohomology $H^*(\widetilde X)$ is isomorphic to the coordinate ring $\CC[(X^!)^{T^!}]$ of the scheme-theoretic fixed points of $X^!$ with respect to the maximal torus $T^!$ of the group $\Aut_{\mathrm{Pois},\CC^\times}(X^!)$ of Poisson automorphisms of $X^!$ commuting with dilations.
-When $\widetilde X$ is a Slodowy variety, the Hikita conjecture amounts to the theorem \cite{dp81} of deConcini--Procesi expressing the cohomology of a Springer fiber as the coordinate ring of the scheme-theoretic intersection of a nilpotent orbit with the Cartan.
+When $\widetilde X$ is a Slodowy variety in type $A$, the Hikita conjecture amounts to the theorem \cite{dp81} of deConcini--Procesi expressing the cohomology of a Springer fiber as the coordinate ring of the scheme-theoretic intersection of a nilpotent orbit with the Cartan.
 Hikita \cite{hikita17} observed that a similar phenomenon holds when $\widetilde X$ is the cotangent bundle of a partial flag variety, the Hilbert scheme of $n$ points in $\CC^2$, and a hypertoric variety.
-The Hikita conjecture and various generalizations have been verified for many other dual pairs \cite{ktwwy19,kmp21,ks22,shlykov24,chy23}.\\
+The recent preprint \cite{hkm24} gave a counterexample to the Hikita conjecture (using a conjecturally dual pair from \cite{lmm21}) and proposed a refined version.
+However, the original version of the Hikita conjecture and various generalizations have been verified for many other dual pairs \cite{ktwwy19,kmp21,ks22,hoang24,shlykov24,chy23}.\\